sleipner01/TimeMaster/readme.md

 1. In the terminal, execute: `git clone https://gitlab.stud.idi.ntnu.no/it1901/groups-2022/gr2227/gr2227.git`
 2. Open the folder as a maven project in your preferred IDE.
 3. Navigate to the `rest`-directory with: `cd time-master/rest`
-4. Execute `mvn exec:jav` to run a local server.
+4. Execute `mvn exec:java` to run a local server.
 5. Open a new terminal.
 6. Navigate to the `time-master`-directory with: `cd time-master`
 7. Execute `mvn clean install`